limabravoecho-collab/enquerant/README.md

 above first; the volumes must sit beside the runtime files.

-Type `!help` for the codes, `!about` for what the screen labels mean, `!spfs` for the formula system, and `!brief` to save the last reading as a structural brief.
+Type `!help` for the codes, `!about` for what the screen labels mean, `!spfs` for the formula system, and `!brief` (or the SAVE BRIEF button) to save the last reading as a structural brief.

 ---